malinacilibia/University-projects/Third Year/First semester/Advanced Database Elements/README.md

 ## Purpose
-The project demonstrates an end-to-end approach to database management — from **relational design and PL/SQL logic** to **NoSQL document modeling**.
+The project demonstrates an end-to-end approach to database management including **relational design and PL/SQL logic** to **NoSQL document modeling**.
 It provides an integrated system that supports both transactional operations (Oracle) and flexible data management (MongoDB), suitable for real-world educational institutions.

 ## Technologies Used